Expat Exchange

 When we asked people living in San Salvador what life is like and how people spend their time, they said:

 "With a high and low class society it is difficult to provide priorities.
 The favorable sport is soccer (futbol).
 Family life and extended family life is active in El Salvador, no matter what class.
-Work ranges from bank employees to street vendors," said one expat in San Salvador.
+Work ranges from bank employees to street vendors," wrote one member in San Salvador.

 What do expats in San Salvador appreciate most about the local culture?

-"People are warmer and will often go out of their way to help, even people I hardly know," said one expat who made the move to San Salvador.
+"People are warmer and will often go out of their way to help, even people I hardly know," commented one expat who made the move to San Salvador.

 What do expats find most challenging?

 "Expats in San Salvador often find the local culture to be quite different from what they are used to.
 The language barrier can be a challenge, as Spanish is the primary language spoken in the country.
 Additionally, the local customs and traditions can be difficult to understand and navigate.
 Expats may also find the local infrastructure to be lacking, with unreliable public transportation and limited access to modern amenities.
-Finally, the high levels of crime and violence in the city can be intimidating and make it difficult to feel safe," explained one expat living in San Salvador, El Salvador.
+Finally, the high levels of crime and violence in the city can be intimidating and make it difficult to feel safe," wrote one member in San Salvador.

 Is there a lot of crime in San Salvador?